Six short questions to Mona

 6. Does the topic of "work-life balance" play a role for you?

-Yes, it is.
+Yes, it does.
 Work can be well integrated into everyday life, even if you have to go to work at 6 o'clock in the morning, then you have more free time in the afternoon.
 The fact that I have many friends at work makes it easy to combine work with leisure time.